Lay it to Heart

 Exodus 2:16-22 says, "Now the priest of Midian had seven daughters: and they came and drew water, and filled the troughs to water their father’s flock.
 And the shepherds came and drove them away: but Moses stood up and helped them, and watered their flock.
 And when they came to Reuel their father, he said, How is it that ye are come so soon to day?
 And they said, An Egyptian delivered us out of the hand of the shepherds, and also drew water enough for us, and watered the flock.
 And he said unto his daughters, And where is he? why is it that ye have left the man? call him, that he may eat bread.
 And Moses was content to dwell with the man: and he gave Moses Zipporah his daughter.
 And she bare him a son, and he called his name Gershom: for he said, I have been a stranger in a strange land."
 Reuel was another name Jethro.
 Cush, not Ethiopia was associated with Midian.
 Exodus 3:1 says, "Now Moses kept the flock of Jethro his father in law, the priest of Midian: and he led the flock to the backside of the desert, and came to the mountain of God, even to Horeb."
 Here Cush is associated with Midian in the northern Arabian Peninsula.
 Mount Horeb is associated with Midian as well.
 Moses was married to a woman named Zipporah from this area, not a woman from Africa in Ethiopia.
 Exodus 4:18-19 says, "And Moses went and returned to Jethro his father in law, and said unto him, Let me go, I pray thee, and return unto my brethren which are in Egypt, and see whether they be yet alive.
 And Jethro said to Moses, Go in peace.
 And the LORD said unto Moses in Midian, Go, return into Egypt: for all the men are dead which sought thy life."
 Chapter 4 shows Moses dwelling in Midian where he met his Cushite wife.
 Exodus chapter 18 also mentions Jethro seven times and shows it in the context of a Midian priest and not a person from Ethiopia.

-Cush Included Mesopotamia
+Cush included Mesopotamia

 In another location in the Bible, Judges 3:8 says, "Therefore the anger of the LORD was hot against Israel, and he sold them into the hand of Chushanrishathaim king of Mesopotamia: and the children of Israel served Chushanrishathaim eight years."
 Chushanrishathaim means "Chushan of double wickedness".
 Chushan or "Kuwshan" comes from "Kuwsh" which is translated "Cush".
 The king was the king of the Cush and he was the king of Mesopotamia.
 Mesopotamia means the land between the rivers and refers to the land between the Tigris and the Euphrates.
 It was in Iraq.
 The actual Hebrew says aram naharayim.
 This means the Aram of the two rivers.
 Now how can Cush be in Ethiopia if Cush is in Mesopotamia or the land of the Tigris and Euphrates?

-Israel's Heritage Was Born in Cush
+Israel's heritage was born in Cush

 Psalm 87